REST Security Cheat Sheet¶

 - Do not rely exclusively on API keys to protect sensitive, critical or high-value resources.

-- Apply a whitelist of permitted HTTP Methods e.g.
+- Apply an allow list of permitted HTTP Methods e.g.

-- Reject all requests not matching the whitelist with HTTP response code
+- Reject all requests not matching the allow list with HTTP response code

 405 Method not allowed.